 How does “pre-suit” divorce mediation work?

 During the first mediation session, the couple will meet with Mr. Leininger and discuss the issues related to the parties’ separation and divorce.
 The parties will determine whether they have sufficient information in order to settle all relevant issues at that time or whether additional information needs to be obtained before a settlement can be reached.
 For example, there may be a need to have a real estate appraisal performed, or a pension evaluated, or a professional practiced valued.
 Additional mediation sessions will be scheduled until all issues have been resolved by the parties.
 Attorney Leininger will then draft the parties’ Marital Settlement Agreement, Parenting Plan and Child Support Guidelines Worksheet if there are minor children, and a final mediation session will be scheduled.
 Once the Marital Settlement Agreement, Parenting Plan and Child Support Worksheet are drafted it will be sent to both parties for review before their final mediation session.
 Mr. Leininger strongly urges all parties to have an experienced Family Law attorney review the proposed Marital Settlement Agreement.
 At the final mediation session the parties will review, revise and sign their Settlement Agreement.
-In addition, Mr. Leininger can prepare all the Florida Divorce documents (not including the Marital Settlement Agreement or Financial Affidavits) for filing in Court for a flat fee of only $499, if there are no children or $799 if there are any children under 18 years of age..
+In addition, Mr. Leininger can prepare all the Florida Divorce documents (not including the Marital Settlement Agreement or Financial Affidavits or Child Support Worksheet) for filing by one of the parties in Court for a flat fee of only $599, if there are no children or $799 if there are any children under 18 years of age.

 How long will divorce mediation take?

 Private mediation sessions with are usually set for either 60 minute or 90 minute sessions.
 Some couples will resolve their disputes in two or three sessions with the mediator, but other couples will require additional mediation sessions to work out all their issues.